How to Select a Medical Ventilator to Save Critical COVID-19 Patients

 - The ventilation tube can be directly inserted into the bigger airways of respiratory system (trachea).
 This procedure is called a tracheostomy.

-- Mechanical ventilators are adjusted to meet the needs of oxygen supply as per patient.
+- Mechanical ventilators are adjusted to meet the needs of oxygen supply as per the patient.

-- Non-invasive ventilation system, ventilator support supply air or oxygen without any tracheal intubation.
+- Non-invasive ventilation system, ventilator support supplies air or oxygen without any tracheal intubation.
 This is easy to use for patients who need some medical ventilation and who are not hypoxemic.

-- In non-invasive ventilator, oxygen rich air is supplied to lungs with the help face mask.
+- In non-invasive ventilator, oxygen-rich air is supplied to the lungs with the help face mask.

-- Mechanical ventilator blows air with increased oxygen percentage compared normal air.
-This mixture passes through humidifier which maintain the pressure, humidity and pressure as per the need of patients
+- A mechanical ventilator blows air with increased oxygen percentage compared to normal air.
+This mixture passes through a humidifier which maintains the pressure, humidity and pressure as per the need of the patients

-- Two flexible hoses are provided: 1) to supply oxygen rich air, 2) to expel used air which contain carbon dioxide
+- Two flexible hoses are provided: 1) to supply oxygen-rich air, 2) to expel used air which contains carbon dioxide

 - Bag-Valve-Mask (BVM) ventilator is also called as manual resuscitators.
 Because, this device used a self-inflating resuscitation system.

 - This device is operated manually by squeezing the self-inflating bag

 - Due to portability and low cost, BVM Ventilator is used in many ambulance crew and critical care units